Samiha374/Recipe-Reviews-Sentiment-Analysis-Data-Science-Project/README.md

 # 🍽️ Recipe Reviews Sentiment Analysis (Data Science with Machine Learning Project)

 ## 📌 Project Overview
 This project performs **sentiment analysis on recipe reviews** using machine learning and natural language processing (NLP).
-User reviews are classified into **positive, neutral, or negative** sentiment based on review text and star ratings.
+User reviews are classified into **positive, neutral, or negative** sentiment based on review text and star ratings.The dataset I got from here: https://archive.ics.uci.edu/ .
+It is a **classification dataset** containing user reviews, ratings, and recipe information.

 The project demonstrates an **end‑to‑end machine learning pipeline**, including data cleaning, feature engineering, AutoML, and hyperparameter optimization.